 Line 17 (tax at child's rate).
 Figure the tax on the child's taxable income entered on line 4.
-Use the Tax Table for single status, Tax Rate Schedule X, or the child's Schedule D (actual), whichever applies.
-Enter the amount on line 17.
-If it is from Schedule D, check the box.
+Use the Tax Table for single status, Tax Rate Schedule X, the Capital Gain Tax Worksheet, the child's actual Schedule D, or Schedule J, whichever applies.
+Enter the tax amount on line 17.
+If it is from the Capital Gain Tax Worksheet, Schedule D, or Schedule J, check the box.